casa0017-group7/casa0017-Assignment/README.md

 - **Date and Region Selection:** Users can select specific dates and regions to view historical carbon intensity data.
 - **Energy Type Percentage Charts:** Interactive bar and line charts display energy type percentages for the selected region and date range.

-## Usage Instructions

-1. Clone the repository.
-2. Open the HTML file in a web browser.
-3. Explore the interactive map, navigation bar, and historical data charts in the offcanvas sidebar.

 **Note:** Ensure an active internet connection to load external libraries and data.